RobKenis/rob-kenis-dot-com/blog/content/posts/k3s_to_talos.md

 ## My homelab through the years

-I've been self-hosting and tinkering around for a couple of years now.
+I've been self-hosting and tinkering around for a couple of years.
 A couple years ago, I deployed my first Pi-Hole on a Raspberry Pi.
 I was amazed by the possibilities of self-hosting and got dragged into the rabbit hole sooner than I like to admit.